Art and Design

 Hand-printing processes with an emphasis on drawing and composition.
 Experience in such media as etching, lithography, woodcut, linocut, collagraphy, monotype and color printing.

-Offered: Fall, Occasionally spring.
+Offered: Occasionally fall, Spring.

 ART 240 • Creative Practices 4 Credits